sangokey/minesweeper/README.md

 It'll be greatly appreciated if you can run this on another machine that can run pygame.
 Thank you!

+## Contents
+I have provided one file and one image folder:

+1. minesweeper.py
+2. images

+Both files have to be in the same folder to run the pygame successfully.

+## Program Instructions
+To run the game in the terminal, you need to install **pygame** if you don't have it installed.

+**From the pygame.org website:**
+The best way to install pygame is with the pip tool (which is what python uses to install packages).
+Note, this comes with python in recent versions.
+We use the --user flag to tell it to install into the home directory, rather than globally.

+	python3 -m pip install -U pygame --user

+After intalling pygame, you can open the game in the terminal using the following scripts (depends on your python):

+	py minesweeper.py

+	python3 minesweeper.py

 ## Overview
 I have recreated the famous Minesweeper game with two modes and two difficuties: